habitus-eu/HabitusGUI/README.md

 1. Install docker via the official installation instructions: https://docs.docker.com/get-docker/.

-Note for VirtualBox users in Windows: When working in Windows, the installation directs you to the installation of the "Docker Desktop for Windows".
+**Note for VirtualBox users in Windows:** When working in Windows, the installation directs you to the installation of the "Docker Desktop for Windows".
 This is not compatible with VirtualBox.
-We recommend that you use VirtualBox to launch a Ubuntu VM and to launch the app from within the VM.
+If you do not know what VirtualBox is then you are probably not using it.
+If you know what VirtualBox is and you want to keep using it, then we recommend creating an Ubuntu VM with VirtualBox and installing Docker inside that VM.

-2. Create a folder on your machine an name it HabitusDocker
+2. Create a folder on your machine and name it 'HabitusDocker'.

 3. Go to https://github.com/habitus-eu/HabitusGUI/blob/main/Docker/Dockerfile and right click on Raw, and then left click on `Save link as ...` Save the file to the HabitusDocker folder.